 THINGS TO DO

-The Brecon Beacons National Park has 520 square miles of adventure waiting for you: Walking, Kayaking, Fishing, Mountain Biking, Steam Trains and Pony Trekking
+Hilltops Brecon Holiday Cottages are set within The Brecon Beacons National Park with 520 square miles of adventure waiting for you: Walking, Kayaking, Fishing, Mountain Biking, Steam Trains and Pony Trekking

 More detail and upcoming event information can be found at http://www.breconbeacons.org/do

 With three rivers, Brecon & Monmouth canal, Cathedral and Promenade; Brecon town, just two-miles away offers a wealth of diverse activities.
 For information about local attractions and events in Brecon check out our Brecon town council map & guide or visit the Tourist Information Office in the town's main car park.

 Surrounded by a patchwork of green hills, fields, meadows and hedgerows, Llangorse is a truly beautiful spot and a lovely place to sail or paddle.
 You can launch your own craft from the boat hire centre or the sailing club, both of which are on Llangorse Common on the northwest shore, or hire a dinghy, windsurfer, canoe, kayak, stand-up paddleboard, pedalo or rowing boat.

 For more information click here to visit the BreconBeacons.org website.